 April 4, 1975: Childhood friends Bill Gates and Paul Allen found Microsoft Corporation, a software company destined to become a tech behemoth — and a major Apple frenemy.

 A few years later, Microsoft will break through to the mainstream with Excel and Word, becoming a key developer of Macintosh software.
 Then comes the Windows operating system, looking suspiciously Apple-like.
-After that, Microsoft and Apple embark upon a long-running feud.
+After that, Microsoft and Apple will embark upon a long-running feud.

 Apple and Microsoft: Good friends, better rivals

-Perhaps the most interesting thing about Microsoft and Apple is just how similar they were in a number of ways.
+Perhaps the most interesting thing about Microsoft and Apple is just how similar the companies were in a number of ways.
 Gates and Steve Jobs, the CEOs who came to represent the two companies, were both born in 1955.
 Both later dropped out of college.

 Gates and Allen created Microsoft when they saw a gap in the market following the launch of the Altair 8800 kit computer.
-In Silicon Valley, the launch of the Altair inspired the creation of the Homebrew Computer Club, where Jobs and Steve Wozniak first showed off the Apple-1 computer.
+In Silicon Valley, the Altair inspired the creation of the Homebrew Computer Club, where Jobs and Steve Wozniak first showed off the Apple-1 computer.
 It also sparked the creation of the Byte Shop, the computer dealership that first stocked Apple’s debut computer.

 Microsoft became a major developer for the Mac, which Apple launched in 1984.
 After Jobs left Apple in 1985, Microsoft used its position as the maker of Word and Excel to strong-arm Cupertino.
-As a result, Apple CEO John Sculley signed a deal granting Microsoft “non-exclusive, worldwide, royalty-free, perpetual, nontransferable license to use [parts of the Mac technology] in present and future software programs” for its then-fledgling Windows.
+As a result, Apple CEO John Sculley signed a deal granting Microsoft “non-exclusive, worldwide, royalty-free, perpetual, nontransferable license to use [parts of the Mac technology] in present and future software programs” for its then-fledgling Windows operating system.